MaDHouSe79/mh-parking/readme.md

 ---

 # 🚗 Adding Vehicles
-- If you have moddes vehicles you need to add them in SV_Server.Vehicles table.
+- If you have moddes vehicles you need to add them in `core/vehicles.lua`.

 ---